Daij-Djan/DDUtils/README.md

 <li><b>ScrollingStackView [ios + demo]</b> - A drop in replacement for UIStackView that automatically adds scrolling if needed</li>

 <li><b>UIViewController+Dummy [ios + demo]</b> - Helper that swizzles viewWillAppear and adds a navbar and buttons for all segues as needed!
 This is meant to be used during development only.
-At the beginning of development work you can 'test' out your storyboard flow.(segues need to have ids!)
+At the beginning of development work you can 'test' out your storyboard flow.(segues need to have ids!)</li>

+<li><b>MovieView [ios + demo]</b> - A UIView subclass that is IBDesignable and can show a movie (any format AVKit can handle should do) It can transparently use device specific videos (-ipad or -iphone) if provided.</li>

 <li><b>DDContentZoomSegue [ios + demo]</b> A custom segue that can be pushed / present modally using an 'expand/scale to reveal' animation.
-It takes into account the sender's placement for the best effect
+It takes into account the sender's placement for the best effect</li>
-'

 <li><b>DDRectUtilities [ios+osx]</b> - Utility class with useful scaling/placement methods for CGRects

 <li><b>DDSlidingImageView [ios + demo]</b> - View class that shows a UIImage (same as an imageView) but also supports 'covering it' by animating color to cover non-transparent areas of the image using a color.
 So it can do an animated 'colorize' of the image shown.
 I use it for FILLING effects.
 It uses CADisplayLink and also shows hhow to make a view IBDesignable.
 A Demo showing a configured view is included and the demo app shows the intrinsic animation</li>